 The framework serves to put the company in the front line with the market's implicit and explicit requirements in which it operates.
 The 5C Framework serves as a compass to help us navigate the connected world, anchored to our worldwide web for Digital marketing and trade.

 Digital marketing has undergone a complete transformation since the days of annoying popups and unsolicited batch emails.
 We are in the midst of ever-evolving processes, new communication tech, and emerging marketing channels where one can advertise and promote their business.
 It's a significant change.
 Everyone is using digital marketing methods to communicate with their customers.
+Some businesses also use IVR systems to make the process easier and provide a better customer experience.
 In this digital battlefield, you have to keep on reinventing your approach to marketing.
 It's not all flux and change, though.
 If you plan your digital marketing goals clearly, you will always have a true north to guide you, even if tactics keep changing.
 5C's, no matter what your marketing goals, can help you achieve them efficiently.
 Here's how you can add to your digital marketing mix using the 5C's strategy:

 Be clear about the product and how you want your audience to connect with it, then only you will be able to create what your audience wants.
 Create here hold the creation of the idea of connecting to your audience.